AnteDev00/E-Student/README.md

 # E-Student - Readme

 ## Note:
-The project was developed in RAD Studio using C++ Builder.
-Git and GitHub were not used.

-**All the Source files and Binary files are in separate branches!**
+**All the Source files and Binary/Executable files are in separate branches!**

 ## Project Description
 E-Student is a school grading platform that comprises of 2 application, developed in the C++ Builder environment.